Important Character Traits in the Workplace

 Motivation

-Employees who are motivated are driven and committed to provide the organization with outstanding results.
+Employees who are motivated are driven and committed to providing the organization with outstanding results.
 The most driven workers regularly set and accomplish office objectives.
 Because motivated workers are committed to their personal achievement as well as inspiring others to accomplish the same, employers are frequently looking for them.
 Other employees may be inspired to improve their own performance if they observe one employee using self-motivation to achieve goals and advance their skill set.
-Working with a multi-generational workforce requires everyone to be motivated as there are professional expectations among everyone.
+Working with a multi-generational workforce requires everyone to be motivated, as there are professional expectations for everyone.

 Compassion